Is a Scooter Rental Business Profitable? 2026 Analysis AllSharing business

 Frequently Asked Questions

-The initial investment for a 100-scooter fleet typically ranges from $60,000 to $80,000, including vehicles, insurance, permits, and software.
-Monthly operating costs run $14,000-$18,000 for charging, maintenance, rebalancing, and overhead.
+A 100-scooter fleet typically needs $60,000 to $80,000 upfront for vehicles, insurance, city permits, and platform software.
+Monthly ops costs run $14,000 to $18,000 across charging, maintenance, rebalancing, and overhead.

 4. What kills profitability in scooter-sharing businesses?